Centre for Fine Arts, Brussels: Expo 58 and modernisation

-The first post-war World's Fair in 1958 showcased the "American way of life" and colour televisions, reflecting a more democratic society and rising car ownership.
+The 1958 Brussels World's Fair (Expo 58) showcased the "American way of life" and colour televisions, reflecting a more democratic society and rising car ownership.
 The Centre for Fine Arts hosted a successful festival alongside Expo 58, with 51 concerts, 20 exhibitions, 20 theatre shows, and several ballets, including a memorable Peking Opera performance.
 Technological advances in electronics enabled new electro-acoustic sound techniques, exemplified by the Philips Pavilion, where Le Corbusier, Iannis Xenakis, and Edgar Varèse staged Poème électronique with 425 speakers and 20 amplifiers.
 From 1958 to the early 1970s, the Centre continued high-profile events, including exhibitions of Victor Vasarely (1960), the CoBrA movement (1962), the Sistine Chapel Choir (1963), Henry van de Velde's centenary (1963), the Kirov Ballet (1966), and surrealist painters (1967).

 Post-war interest in cinema prompted the Centre to modernise its Studio and chamber music hall.
 Between 1956 and 1959, Constantin Brodzki and Corneille Hannoset converted the Studio into a proper cinema with tiered seating and a colour projection booth.
 They had previously designed the Blanc et Noir exhibition circuit in 1953.
 A partial renovation of the chamber music hall began in 1959 and was fully completed by Hervé Gilson in 1986–1989.
 Rising demand for a dedicated cinema led Jacques Ledoux to found the Film Museum in 1962, which moved into the former decorative art hall in 1967, with Brodzki and Hannoset converting the space into a modern cinema museum with screening rooms and a permanent exhibition.